 - Don’t walk around with expensive cameras/phones in your hand

 Again, this sounds scarier than it is.
 The historic city center is safe, as long as you don’t walk around like the biggest tourist.
 You can take pictures and stroll around.
 It is absolutely beautiful there.
 In general, it is also safe to be there at night, as long as you know where you’re going.
 I wouldn’t recommend doing it.
-It happens that people get mugged when they choose a wrong place to walk around, but this can also happen to you in Rio de Janeiro or every other Brazilian city.
+It happens that people get mugged when they choose the wrong place to walk around, but this can also happen to you in Rio de Janeiro or every other Brazilian city.
 My recommendation would be to rent a car or just take cabs (as they’re cheap anyway) to get around – if you’re not completely sure you can also hire a local guide.
 With my local friend I always felt safe – no matter if we were at the beach, the historic city center or even a bar in the middle of the night.
 The people of Sao Luis are, in general, some of the most hospitable I’ve ever met.
 Seriously, they are absolutely lovely and want you to love their city.

 How to get to Sao Luis?